prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 - `mmax(X, K1, K2, …)` for the incremental computation of maximal

 Upon invocation, all functions return the currently accumulated value for the respective aggregate.
-All functions, except `count`, take as first argument the value to be used in the incremental computation of the aggregation.
+All functions, except `mcount`, take as first argument the value to be used in the incremental computation of the aggregation.

 For `msum` and `mprod`, the second argument is the list of group-by variables,